maxxiimo/the-front-end-manifesto/chp4-stylesheet-review.md

 #### Miscellaneous

-"Miscellaneous" is a catchall for miscellaneous partials and styles that should appear earlier on in the stylesheet. "misc" has an assortment of general helper styles; "sprites" obviously is for sprites, whether using Compass' built in sprite engine, or building them on my own.
+"Miscellaneous" is a catchall for miscellaneous partials and styles that should appear earlier on in the stylesheet. "misc" has an assortment of general helper styles; "sprites" obviously is for sprites, whether using Compass' built in sprite engine, or building them on your own.

     /* MISCELLANEOUS
     ============================================================================ */